sol-21/ethiopian-food-recipe/README.md

 ## Acknowledgements

 Special thanks to the vibrant Ethiopian culinary community for their inspiration.
-Built with ❤️ by Your Name.
+Built with 🥗 by Your Solomon Emrie.